dsibenik/Burza/README.md

 # Burza
-A collection of python3 and R scripts that calculate some statistical data for given stocks.
+A collection of python3 and R scripts that fetch price data and calculate some indicators from Zagreb Stock Exchange

-## Requirements:
+### Requirements:
 - Python 3.x
 - Python packages: bs4, phantomjs, csv, subprocess, selenium, BeautifulSoup
 - R

 --------

-## Usage:
+### Usage:
 - Run start.py
 - Select wanted stock symbols using 6
 - Update stock data using 8